Special routes of U.S. Route 24: Carrollton business route

+Kirksville city route

 Paris business loop

-U.S. Route 24 Business (US 24 Bus.) is a business route of US 24.
+U.S. Route 24 Business (US 24 Bus.) is a business route of US 24 in Paris, Missouri.
 US 24 Bus. and Route 154 begin at an intersection with US 24.
 Both routes travel eastward for 1.8 mi to Route 15 south of Paris.
 At an intersection with Route 15, the business route turns north along Route 15.
 On the other hand, Route 154 briefly travels south along Route 15.
 For the remaining 1.7 mi, the business route travels north concurrently with Route 15, traveling through downtown Paris.
 After intersecting with US 24, the business route ends.
 The road continues north as part of Route 15.